 If I could afford to have every child paint every week on canvas instead of on paper, I would do so.
 Hey wait a minute!
 I did do exactly that - except I only had to buy one canvas!

 Whenever I can find an idea that our whole class can work on together in a successful way, I just love to put it into action!
 This handprint rainbow was perfect for everyone to join in!
-Before I share with you the details about our rainbow, I want you to know that we have been [...]
+Before I share with you the details about our rainbow, I want you to know that we have been exploring color and color mixing for several weeks now.
+This rainbow is more of a wrap up of all we [...]